 The Permittees shall prepare corrective measures evaluations for sites requiring corrective measures using the format listed below.
 This section provides a general outline for corrective measures evaluations and also lists the minimum requirements for describing corrective measures when preparing these documents.
 All investigation summaries, site condition descriptions, corrective action goals, corrective action options, remedial options selection criteria, and schedules shall be included in the corrective measures evaluations.
 In general, interpretation of historical investigation data and discussions of prior interim activities shall be presented only in the background sections of the corrective measures evaluations.
 At a minimum, detections of contaminants encountered during previous site investigations shall be presented in the corrective measures evaluations in table format with an accompanying site plan showing sample locations.
-The other text sections of the corrective measures evaluations shall be reserved for presentation of corrective action-related information regarding anticipated or potential site-specific corrective action options and methods relevant to the project.
+The other text sections of the corrective measures evaluations regarding anticipated or potential site-specific corrective action options and methods relevant to the project.
 The general corrective measures evaluation outline is provided below.